apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/ambari-integration.md

 #### Note

 1. This document is intended for users with a basic understanding of Ambari
-2. This document is a description of adding the Dolphin Scheduler service to the installed Ambari service
+2. This document is a description of adding the DolphinScheduler service to the installed Ambari service
 3. This document is based on version 2.5.2 of Ambari

 ####   Installation preparation